mitre/emasser/docs/features.md

     |--rawSeverity*     |Possible Values: Low, Medium, Moderate, High, Critical |
     |--count            |Integer - Number of instances observed for a specified |

-*rawSeverity: In eMASS, values of "Critical" will appear as "Very High", and values of “Medium” will appear as "Moderate".
-Any values not listed as options in the list above will map to “Unknown” and appear as blank values.
+*rawSeverity: In eMASS, values of "Critical" will appear as "Very High", and values of "Medium" will appear as "Moderate".
+Any values not listed as options in the list above will map to "Unknown" and appear as blank values.

 To clear (POST) static code scans use the following command: